By Rebekah Dyer

 It is often said pro-lifers are not compassionate.
 In a letter to the Press Herald, a pro-choice advocate claims poor women would be hurt if they were not able to access a “safe abortion.”

-She goes on a tangent and asserts all pro-lifers oppose family leave, minimum wage, and food stamps.
-She then throws in the typical pro-choice lie which says pro-lifers don’t care about babies after birth.
-This woman’s letter is typical of most pro-choice attacks made against those who hold the pro-life view.
-Throughout her short, discursive letter, she avoids the most important issue— what are the preborn?
-Rather she just raises ad-hominem attacks while accusing pro-lifers of being “illogical.”
+She asserts all pro-lifers oppose family leave, minimum wage, and food stamps.
+She then falsely claims pro-lifers don’t care about babies after birth.
+This woman’s letter makes some common attacks against those who hold the pro-life view.

 One of the common lines of attack raised against pro-lifers is if abortion becomes illegal, then poor women will suffer and die by procuring illegal abortions or self-induced abortions.
 Therefore, we need to ensure safe access to abortion is available for those in poverty.
 If you do not think this way, then you must want woman to die in back alleys.
 This accusation is common, but it completely sidesteps the real issue.
 Imagine this author arguing that poor women need to have a “choice” to euthanize their toddlers because they could become a financial burden in the future.
 Further imagine if she then claimed this is important because if women can’t euthanize their toddlers legally, they will be forced into dangerous back alleys.
 If the preborn are human like us (and I will argue they are), then we should not make it safe and legal for one human being to take away the life of another.
 That is not compassionate.